-All flights between Istanbul and Bangkok are Airbus A330-300 services.
+From Paris, you’ll usually fly in long-haul business class to Istanbul, probably in an A330.
+All flights between Istanbul and Bangkok are also Airbus A330 services.
 These planes offer fully reclinable lie-flat-seats upfront, arranged in a 2-2-2 pattern.

 Search & Book